TITLE 68: PROFESSIONS AND OCCUPATIONS

 g) Waiver of CE Requirements

-1) Any renewal applicant seeking renewal of a license without having fully complied with these CE requirements shall file with the Department a renewal application, the required renewal fee, a statement setting forth the facts concerning such non-compliance, and a request for waiver of the CE requirements on the basis of these facts.
-If the Department, upon the written recommendation of the Board, finds from the applicant's affidavit or any other evidence submitted, that extreme hardship has been shown to substantiate the granting of a waiver, the Department shall waive enforcement of such requirements for the renewal period for which the applicant has applied.
+1) Any renewal applicant seeking renewal of a license without having fully complied with this Section shall file with the Department a renewal application, the required renewal fee, a statement setting forth the facts concerning the non-compliance, and a request for waiver of the CE requirements on the basis of these facts.
+If the Department, upon the written recommendation of the Board, finds from the applicant's affidavit or any other evidence submitted, that extreme hardship has been shown to substantiate the granting of a waiver, the Department shall waive enforcement of those requirements for the renewal period for which the applicant has applied.

-2) If an interview with the Board is requested at the time the request for such waiver is filed with the Department, the renewal applicant shall be given at least 20 days written notice of the date, time and place of such interview by certified mail, return receipt requested.
+2) If an interview with the Board is requested at the time the request for the waiver is filed with the Department, the renewal applicant shall be given at least 20 days written notice of the date, time and place of the interview by certified mail, return receipt requested.

 3) Extreme hardship shall be determined on an individual basis by the Board and be defined as an inability to devote sufficient hours to fulfilling the CE requirements during the applicable prerenewal period because of: